-Even marquee and nationally recognized brands understand that website design and their online presence have a huge importance to their overall marketing strategies.
+Even marquee and nationally recognized brands have a similar mindset of a quality Los Angeles web design agency, and their online presence have a huge importance to their overall marketing strategies.
 Even a industry Goliath like Coca-Cola doesn’t sit on its hands waiting for things to happen.
-They know that to let up on their marketing is only an opportunity for competitors to gain on them: If Coca-Cola can spend $4 billion a year on global advertising (in 2016) to stay on top of the game, your business can afford the cost of one of website design packages.
+They know that to let up on their marketing is only an opportunity for competitors to gain on them: If Coca-Cola can spend $4 billion a year on global advertising (in 2016) to stay on top of the game, your business can afford the best web design services.

 Let’s say you’ve done the necessary marketing and upgraded your website design to entice visitors to your site.
 You’ve created a marketing strategy and done the work to generate interest in your website through social media marketing, content marketing, influencer marketing, etc., and so, as a result, you’ve generated some web traffic:

 Great.
 But what they see when they get there will prove even more crucial to what happens next.